Axentro/axentro-mining-npm/README.md

 ## Caveats

 Currently if you set the --process to a value above 3 or 4 after a while of running it may throw an exception and stop.
-It will have to be manally restarted in this case.
+It will have to be manually restarted in this case.
 We are working on updates and improvements.
 This is the first pass of the miner.